DeloitteDigitalUK/frontend-playbook/development/ToolsOfTrade.md

 ### Trial
 - **immutable.js**
-_useful for returning new instance of app state in a performant way_
+_Useful for returning new instance of app state in a performant way_
 - **jest**
-_wasn't a pleasant experience with Jest in 2015, needs to be re-evaluated_
+_Jest wasn't a pleasant experience back in 2015, needs to be re-evaluated_
+- **nightwatch**
+_Node.js based E2E testing solution, supports integration with SauceLabs and BrowserStack_
 - **ts-loader**
 - **tslint**
 - **webpack@2**